Microsoft Azure cluster settings

-Unless otherwise specified, new clusters on Microsoft Azure are created with a set of default resources that are considered appropriate for most use cases.
+Unless otherwise specified, new clusters on Astro are created with a set of default Azure resources that should be suitable for most use cases.

 Default cluster values

 |Azure Kubernetes Service (AKS) Cluster||Runs the Astro Data Plane, which hosts the resources and data required to execute Airflow tasks.||1x||Yes.
 See Manage clusters.|

 |Worker node pool||A node pool that hosts all workers with the ||1x pool of Standard_D4d_v5 nodes||Yes.
 See Manage worker node pools.|

 |Airflow node pool||A node pool that runs all core Airflow components, including the scheduler and webserver, for all Deployments in the cluster.
 This node pool is fully managed by Astronomer.||1x pool of Standard_D4d_v5 nodes|